pokt-network/pocket/consensus/doc/PROTOCOL_STATE_SYNC.md

 # # State Sync: `BLOCK BY BLOCK` Design

+_NOTE: This document makes some assumption of P2P implementation details, so please see [p2p](../../p2p/README.md) for the latest source of truth._

 ## Context

 State Sync is a protocol within a `Pocket` node that enables the download and maintenance of the latest network-wide state.
 This protocol enables network actors to participate in network activities (like Consensus and Web3 provisioning and access) in present time, by ensuring the synchronization of the individual node with the collective.